JohnCassavetes/Keepwords/README.md

 - 👨‍💻100% local.

 ## No Pods Installation!
 The only thing that makes an app project too complicated is them adding **pods**.
 Not easy to open.
-In Keepwords, we don't use pods because we value the best true user experience.
+In Keepwords, we don't use pods because we value the best true user experience, which is simplicity.
 It's really that simple.
 ```bash
 installation = No pods from us!
 installation = true